mterron/swuniq/README.md

 Like uniq but works on unsorted input to be used as a pipe filter with constant memory usage.

 #### Memory Usage
-Uses a ringbuffer of configurable size (-w option) as a FIFO queue to store hashes of each line to keep memory use constant (64bits * -w value).
+swuniq uses a ringbuffer of configurable size (-w option) as a FIFO queue to store hashes of each line to keep memory use constant (64bits * -w value).

 #### Example